volterraedge/terraform-provider-volterra/docs/resources/volterra_tcp_loadbalancer.md

 `port` - (Optional) TCP port to Listen. (`Int`).

 `use_default_port` - (Optional) For HTTP, default is 80.
 For HTTPS/SNI, default is 443. (bool).

+### Default Vip

+Use the default VIP, system allocated or configured in the VoltADN Private Network.

 ### Origin Pools Weights